 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-KARL MARX was a philosopher, social scientist, historian and revolutionary.
-He is without a doubt the most influential socialist thinker to emerge in the 19th century.
-Although he was largely ignored by scholars in his own lifetime, his social, economic… More about Karl Marx
+Karl Mark (1818–1883) was a philosopher, social scientist, historian, and revolutionary.
+He is without a doubt the most influential socialist thinker to emerge in the nineteenth century.
+Although he was largely ignored by scholars in his own lifetime, his social,… More about Karl Marx

 Published by Penguin Classics Feb 26, 2008| 352 Pages| ISBN 9780141441924